 Overview and History

-For nearly a century, the bands at Texas State University have represented the university at many national and international conventions, conferences and major events in the United States.
+For over a century, the bands at Texas State University have represented the university at many national and international conventions, conferences and major events in the United States.
 The Department of Bands is home to five ensembles, each with a specific purpose and function within the university and School of Music.
 Regardless of whether or not a student chooses to major in music, there is a home for them in one or more of our groups.

 The Texas State University School of Music invites students to experience the thrill of artistic and entertainment excellence through membership in the Texas State Bands.